-- Ensure silver and stainless steel are not together.
+- Make sure silver and stainless steel are not together.

 If stains are appearing on stainless steel or silver after washing, check the following:

-- Use longer dry features and rinse aid to ensure all the dishes are completely dry.
+- Use longer dry features and rinse aid to make sure all the dishes are completely dry.

-- Run the dishwasher regularly since discoloration of cutlery can occur if flatware is left in the diswasher too long and moisture on untensils can cause stainless steel to rust.
+- Run the dishwasher regularly.
+Cutlery can become discolored if flatware is left in the dishwasher too long, and moisture on utensils can cause stainless steel to rust.